AL333Z/DomoScala/README.md

 Hardware devices
 ----------
-The home automation system is able to control real electrical sensors and actuators through the use of microcontrollers, small computers that are able to directly control many electrical components.
+The home automation system is able to control **real electrical sensors and actuators** through the use of **microcontrollers**, small computers that are able to directly control many electrical components.
 The microcontroller platform that we choose is the very popular [Arduino](http://arduino.cc).
-It's possible to use the official Arduino Uno board, or also make a completely custom board based on the AVR Atmega328, the same chip of the official one.
+It's possible to use the official **Arduino Uno board**, or also make a completely **custom board based on the AVR Atmega328**, the same chip of the official one.

-A good home automation system is composed by a lot of small devices, that are spread in the various parts of the house.
-So it's very important for the devices to have a low cost and to have a wireless connection with an high range (greater than Wifi) and low power consumption, in order to be potentially battery powered.
+A good home automation system is composed by a lot of **small devices**, that are spread in the various parts of the house.
+So it's very important for the devices to have a low cost and to have a **wireless connection with an high range** (greater than Wifi) and **low power consumption**, in order to be potentially battery powered.

-For achieve this goal we developed **[Meshnet](https://github.com/mattibal/meshnet)**, a Java and Arduino library that build a wireless-wired (mixed) [mesh network](http://en.wikipedia.org/wiki/Mesh_networking) of many low cost (5€) devices.
-In this kind of network, every device is also a router that can relay packets for other devices, extending the wireless range of the whole network.
-At the physical level, Meshnet uses [nRF24l1](http://arduino-info.wikispaces.com/Nrf24L01-2.4GHz-HowTo) proprietary low-power 2,4 GHz wireless modules, that can be bought at 1€ each, and various kind of serial communications where you need wired connections.
+For achieve this goal we developed **[Meshnet](https://github.com/mattibal/meshnet)**, a Java and Arduino library that build a wireless-wired (mixed) [mesh network](http://en.wikipedia.org/wiki/Mesh_networking) of many low cost (~5€) devices.
+In this kind of network, **every device is also a router that can relay packets for other devices**, extending the wireless range of the whole network.
+At the physical level, Meshnet uses [nRF24l1](http://arduino-info.wikispaces.com/Nrf24L01-2.4GHz-HowTo), a proprietary low-power 2,4 GHz wireless modules that can be bought at ~1€ each, and various kind of serial communications where you need wired connections.

-With these technologies we can achieve a better wireless coverage than Wifi, a greater flexibility since the devices could be battery operated, and a much lower cost than using many Raspberry Pi with Wifi or Ethernet connections in many places of the house.
+With these technologies we can achieve a better **wireless coverage** than Wifi, a greater **flexibility** since the devices could be battery operated, and a much lower **cost** than using many Raspberry Pi with Wifi or Ethernet connections in many places of the house.

 API
 -----